slavniyteo/rect-ex/README.md

 # TL;DR

+Read about `RextEx` on [habr](https://habr.com/post/340858/) (ru).

 RectEx is a tool simplifying drawing EditorGUI (not *Layout*) elements with [Unity3d](https://unity3d.com).

 RectEx consists of a bunch of `Rect` extensions, which provides an interface to work with rects easier.

 Stop doing